nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 #### - Close Trip

 Closes the current Trip you are in.
-This allows you to interact with trips (e.g. adding a new trip, list all trips or to delete a trip).
+This allows you to interact with trips (e.g. add a new trip, delete a trip, or list all trips)

 This command can only be used if a Trip is already open.